Encoder-Inverter Framework for Seismic Acoustic Impedance Inversion: Introduction

-AII can be regarded as a few-shot \citep{24} DL problem because there is less impedance well-logging data available for supervised learning (traces with well-logging data typically account for approximately 1$\%$ to 5$\%$ of the total seismic traces).
-To alleviate this issue, many researchers have proposed semi-supervised learning methods \citep{31} \citep{29} \citep{56}, as shown in Figure~\ref{introduction}(b).
-The idea of semi-supervised learning is to add a forward model to the original supervised model.
-For the inversion results of unlabeled traces, the forward model can be used to constrain the inversion model \citep{26}.
-The semi-supervised DL method can be divided into two types: one is a physics-driven forward model \citep{32}, and the other is a data-driven forward model \citep{33}.
-Methods using physics-driven forward models face difficulties similar to traditional approaches, namely the need to extract seismic wavelets during forward model calculations.
-Physics-driven forward models typically require seismic wavelets, followed by forward synthesis of seismic data \citep{34}.
-To avoid the impacts caused by wavelet extraction, many authors have proposed using data-driven DL models as a substitute \citep{35} \citep{37} \citep{56}.
-At this point, DL methods for AII have established a relatively mature framework, under which many authors have made improvements to DL models. \citet{38} proposed an attention mechanism-based dual-branch inversion model, which can extract multi-scale sequential features; \citet{39} proposed a fusion neural network that can invert porosity and acoustic impedance simultaneously to improve inversion performance; \citet{40} proposed a semi-supervised DL algorithm with iterative gradient correction, which enhances the robustness of the inversion model.
-Additionally, it is worth noting that most DL methods still employ initial models to enhance the effectiveness of inversion \citep{40} \citep{41}.
+AII can be viewed as a few-shot DL problem \citep{24} due to the limited availability of impedance well-logging data for supervised learning (traces with well-logging data typically account for only about 1$\%$ to 5$\%$ of the total seismic traces).
+To address this challenge, many researchers have proposed semi-supervised learning methods \citep{31, 56, 62}, as illustrated in Figure~\ref{introduction}b.
+The core idea of semi-supervised learning is to incorporate a forward model into the original supervised framework.
+For the inversion results of unlabeled traces, the forward model provides additional constraints on the inversion model \citep{26}.
+Semi-supervised DL methods can be broadly categorized into two types: those that use a physics-driven forward model \citep{32}, and those that employ a data-driven forward model \citep{33}.
+Physics-driven forward models face challenges similar to traditional approaches, such as the requirement to extract seismic wavelets during forward modeling.
+These models typically rely on seismic wavelets, followed by the forward synthesis of seismic data \citep{34}.
+To overcome the limitations associated with wavelet extraction, many authors have proposed using data-driven DL models as alternatives \citep{35, 37, 56}.
+At this stage, DL methods for AII have established a relatively mature framework, within which various improvements have been made.
+For example, \citet{38} proposed an attention mechanism-based dual-branch inversion model capable of extracting multi-scale sequential features; \citet{39} introduced a fusion neural network that can simultaneously invert both porosity and acoustic impedance to enhance inversion performance; \citet{40} developed a semi-supervised DL algorithm with iterative gradient correction to improve model robustness.
+Additionally, it is worth noting that most DL methods still employ initial models to enhance inversion effectiveness \citep{40, 41}.